machulda/alanine-plugin/README.md

 # Alanine plugin

+## IMPORTANT : FEEDBACK

+Because Alanine is still new project,  we are in serious need of your feedback.
+Please tell us your first impresion via this [form](https://forms.gle/AU2TKsVE4DVNAxHh6) after day or two of use.

 ## Overview
 Alanine plugin is open-sourced plugin for controlling your Pi-hole!
 This plugin uses alanine server to control your Pi-hole via REST interface.